Sophie Choudry: Early life

-Sophie Choudry was born and brought up in Manchester.
+Sophie Choudry was born in Manchester and brought up in London.
 Her father was a major fan of Sophia Loren and hence her birthname is "Sophia", however she now goes by the name "Sophie".
 She has an elder brother.

 Choudry studied at London School of Economics, graduating in European politics and French and is also a gold medalist from the London Academy of Music and Dramatic Art.
 Furthermore, she studied for nearly two years at the "Sciences Po" in Paris, France.
 BollySpice reports, that while still studying, Choudry became a VJ for Zee UK.

 She took a few classes in Indian classical dance as Bharatnatyam, which she learnt in London for four years as well as Western dances like salsa.
 She is also well trained in Western classical music, which she learnt for three years in the UK from Helena Shenel, as well as in Indian classical music, which she learnt from Pandit Ashkaran Sharma.

 Career

-She began her career on Zee Tv UK in the late 1990s presenting Zee Top 10, a chart show also based in the UK/ Europe which became the number 1 show on the channel for several years before she launched her own career in Music.